MMathisLab/DataJoint_Demo_DeepLabCut/README.md

 - `populate_dlc.py` can be run at any time to automatically populate the dlc schema, both 2D and 3D tables.

-- `cronjobs` are files to automate when populate_dlc,py, etc runs, you can set to your preferred times.
+- `cronjobs` (crontab.sh being the "master") are files to automate when populate_dlc,py, etc runs, you can set to your preferred times with the cron daemon https://phoenixnap.com/kb/set-up-cron-job-linux